float, flexbox

 The CSS flex-wrap Property

-property specifies whether the flex items should wrap or not, if there is not enough room for them on one flex line.The flex-wrap
+flex-wrap property specifies whether the flex items should wrap or not, if there is not enough room for them on one flex line.The flex-wrap property can have one of the following values:

 Example

-value specifies that the flex items will not wrap (this is default):display: flex;
+nowrap value specifies that the flex items will not wrap (this is default):display: flex;

 flex-wrap: nowrap;